Postfire Research at HREC

 Opportunities for Postfire Research at HREC Webinar

 On September 7, 2018 HREC hosted a webinar for researchers interested in postfire opportunities on site.
-Below you will find links to the recorded webinar, powerpoint slides and resources mentioned in the webinar.
+Above you will find links to the recorded webinar, below you will find resources mentioned in the webinar.

 HREC iNaturalist project showing species observed by citizen scientists

 Nature's Notebook phenology data on native 30 native plant species for the last 2 years (In the visualization tool set the filter to "Hopland Research and Extension Center" for "partners" to access HREC site data)

 As part of the Mendocino Complex fire, the River Fire burned through HREC on the evening of July 27 and into July 28.
 Approximately 3,000 acres of our center burned in this fire.
 Due to the concentrated efforts of Center staff and Cal Fire crews, all of our employees, residents, sheep, livestock dogs, offices and residences were saved.
 Attached please find the burn map of our property.
 All of the black area to the north was burned and the dark red patches were areas of vegetation that remained unburned.
 The fire intensity varied greatly as did oak survival.
 You will see two smaller burned areas in the southern part of the property that were prescribed burns performed in June of this year.

 While this was a blow to current research, pastures, and water infrastructure, we also see this as a rare and time-sensitive opportunity.
 Due to extensive historical data sets and ongoing research projects, coupled with a variety of grazed and ungrazed pastures, and prescribed burn plots for comparison with wildfire, there is enormous potential for pre- and post-fire studies in the fields of:

 - Watersheds and hydrology; fire science; plant science; soil science; entomology and parasitology; wildlife and wildlife ecology; rangeland management; grazing practices as fire suppression…..